lauraStuart87/stuartExercises/README.md

 To execute it you will need to clone the repository and install Chromedriver.
 You will find the latest version of Chromedriver here: https://sites.google.com/a/chromium.org/chromedriver/downloads

-Once Chromedriver is install you will have to add the path of the executable in the Login class (/src/main/java/com/stuartExercises/Login/Login.java) The propery has been declared on line 11
+Once Chromedriver is installed you will have to add the path of the executable in the Login class (/src/main/java/com/stuartExercises/Login/Login.java) The propery has been declared on line 11